atata-framework/atata-webdriversetup/README.md

 The package depends on:

-- [`Microsoft.Win32.Registry`](https://www.nuget.org/packages/Microsoft.Win32.Registry/) - is used to detect locally installed browser through registry version on Windows.
+- [`Microsoft.Win32.Registry`](https://www.nuget.org/packages/Microsoft.Win32.Registry/) - is used to detect locally installed browser version through Windows Registry.
 - [`Atata.Cli`](https://www.nuget.org/packages/Atata.Cli/) - is used to detect locally installed browser version through CLI on Linux and macOS.

 ## Usage